Alesha Dixon talks with Mary Lily, a teacher and ActionAid volunteer who helps prevent child marriage in Ghana.

 Jodie Whittaker

-Jodie Whittaker, an actor and the first female Doctor Who, became an ActionAid Ambassador in 2013.
-She has sponsored children in Afghanistan ever since and has helped raise awareness of the benefits of child sponsorship.
-She has also been very supportive of our work ending violence against women and girls, helping to promote our Safe Cities campaign and attending the Survivors' Runway fashion show.
+Jodie Whittaker, actor and the first female Doctor Who, became an ActionAid Ambassador in 2013.
+She has helped to raise awareness of child sponsorship and been very supportive of our work ending violence against women and girls, helping to promote our Safe Cities campaign and attending the Survivors' Runway fashion show.

-“I have been a proud ActionAid supporter for the past five years and have been involved in lots of their amazing initiatives to shine a light on the many issues affecting women and girls across some of the poorest countries in the world,” Jodie says.
+“I am a proud ActionAid supporter and have been involved in lots of their amazing initiatives to shine a light on the many issues affecting women and girls across the world,” Jodie says.

 Phoebe Dynevor